Vucevic double-double lifts Magic over Wizards

 Beal sank three 3-pointers during a four-possession stretch to help Washington trim Orlando's lead to 117-116 with 1:01 remaining, but Vucevic drained a pair of free throws and Fultz converted a three-point play to keep the Wizards at bay.
 Orlando's D.J.
 Augustin was enjoying a strong night before dislocating the fifth metacarpal bone on his left hand in the second quarter, the team announced.
 X-rays were negative and he returned to the contest in the third quarter and finished with 13 points.

 Magic guard Michael Carter-Williams missed both of his shots from the floor prior to exiting in the second quarter after straining his left hip.
 He was ruled out of the game.
-The Magic were also without power forward Jonathan Isaac, who rolled his right ankle on Thursday during the unveiling of the team's "City Edition" uniforms at Disney World's NBA experience.
+The Magic were also without power forward Jonathan Isaac, who rolled his right ankle on Thursday during the unveiling of the team's City-Edition uniforms at Disney World.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)